Open / Close All

 A: Jackpots on LOTTO 6/49 will start at a minimum of $5 million, however jackpots are always advertised as estimates because they could be higher.
 For jackpots above $5 million, it's estimated because fluctuations in sales or variations in the number of winners in lower categories can impact the amount available for the jackpot category.

-Q: Is the Grand Number the same as the Bonus number on LOTTO 6/49 or LOTTO MAX?
+Q: Does the Grand Number work the same as the Bonus number on LOTTO 6/49 or LOTTO MAX?

 A: No. The Grand Number is selected from a separate range of numbers than the first five main numbers.

 Think of it as choosing cards from two decks – you draw five cards from the first deck, without replacing any cards as you draw.
 Then you draw one more card from a second, smaller deck.
 For other games, the bonus number is an additional number drawn from the same deck, using only the numbers that haven't been drawn yet.

 Q: Why doesn’t the top prize grow when it’s not won?

 A: DAILY GRAND offers a “set” top prize - $1,000 a day for life, or a single payment of $7 million.
 All the other prizes on the game are also set.